StrangeButUntrue/micropython-ri5/docs/library/utime.rst

    * weekday is 0-6 for Mon-Sun
    * yearday is 1-366

+   Note that the RTC time can be successfully set to certain invalid values - I haven't experimented in detail with the behaviour of the RTC or this function after such events.

 .. function:: mktime()

    This is inverse function of localtime.
 It's argument is a full 8-tuple